 I am also a professional member of the Swiss Society for Music Medicine and the International Association for Music Medicine, the International Judo Research Unit (iDojo), the Society for Education and Music Psychology Research (SEMPRE), and of the British Association for Sport & Exercise Sciences (BASES).

 My musical background is as a professional drummer (current; The Frog Princess - Punked, previous; Rantipoles, Gertrude, Right Said Fred, Altered Images).
 I also hold black belts in two martial arts; Danzan Ryu Ju Jitzu and WTF Tae Kwon Do.

 Recent Projects: My postdoctoral research (2016-2018) was conducted at the University of Hertfordshire.
 It focused on the different effects of auditory cues (music and metronomes) on synchronization and entrainment of different types of movements for people with Parkinson`s.

 Arts & Media: I have written articles for drum magazines such as Rhythm and Drummer and have previously appeared in The Happiness Project, a Wellcome Trust funded project in association with The Roundhouse, London.
-I appeared on BBC MidWeek for this project, and recently again for a BBC documentary on the therapeutic effects of dance with Darcey Bussell.
+I appeared on BBC MidWeek and Absolute Radio for this project, and recently again for a BBC documentary on the therapeutic effects of dance with Darcey Bussell.
 I have also given talks on the use of music to reduce symptoms for people with Parkinson's for Parkinson's UK, the Manchester Institute for Collaborative Research on Ageing (MICRA), and at The Francis Crick Institute and on the Power of Music panel at the Royal Festival Hall (Meltdown Festival).